-Thus, playing the game "fairly" is a form of either a lack of imagination, or tacit cooperation-take your pick-that is, a choice to act in a way in which one makes minor sacrifices to one's own strategic advantage-self-handicaps by accepting certain, potentially winning tactics as "out of bounds"-in order to contribute to the greater function of the activity, or the superorganism which has created the activity for its ability to win the superorganism's "external game."
-(For instance, the military has created a system of medals and awards to incentivize valor to better win wars.)
+Playing the game "fairly" (in a spirit-abiding, symbolically compliant way) constitutes therefore either a lack of imagination, or social cooperation.
+It is a choice to act in a way in which one makes sacrifices (which may be varyingly minor or major) to one's own strategic position-self-handicaps by accepting certain, potentially winning tactics as "out of bounds"-in order to contribute to the greater function of the activity, or the superorganism which has created the activity for its ability to win the superorganism's external game.
 And there are two levels of cooperation-one, adherence to the symbolic rules (letter of the game); two, adherence to the spirit of the game.
 Many avoid breaking symbolic rules purely from self-interest: there is typically a non-trivial cost if caught.
-But adherence to the spirit bears less incentive, because any system of evaluation and reward dispensation which wishes to be efficient,

-62 transparent, and objective-seeming cannot punish behavior which conforms to the letter of its law.
+But adherence to the spirit bears less incentive, because any system of evaluation and reward dispensation which wishes to be efficient, transparent, and objective-seeming cannot punish behavior which conforms to the letter of its law.
 In some cases however, when game play is publicly visible, the audience can successfuly incentivize spirit adherence among at least most players, by imposing a reputational cost to players who win by technicality or through unlawfulness.
 In professional sports, players who win based on technicalities, or succeed through unconventional play styles, are often accorded less prestige and recognition from audiences or commentators.

-A few notes before we move back to rat-breeders:
+A few notes before we continue with the example of gun buy-backs:

 1. Social, subjective judgment may have the advantage of being able to detect a game's spirit: although they may disagree in some cases, human beings's subjective determinations are often superior to "literalist" interpretations (that one might see in strict judicial formalism, or in computer programming) to identify behavior that is against a game's spirit even as it complies with the game's literal letter.
-Formalized and "objectivized" decision-making modes lack the contextand intent-sensitivity required for nuanced application of spirit, principally because they are not psychological-like Dionysus, they either lack theory of mind or are unwilling to exercise it out of principle.
+Formalized and "objectivized" decision-making modes lack the context- and intent-sensitivity required for nuanced application of spirit, principally because they are not psychological-like Dionysus, they either lack theory of mind or are unwilling to exercise it out of principle.
 Furthermore a human evaluator has the ability to "zoom out" and contextualize a ruling in light of the external goals of the game host.
 Empirical study as to how broad or narrow consensus is on various game spirits remains to be done.

 2. The cost that accompanies such play includes secrecy and deception, but also a lack self-esteem, a feeling of imposter syndrome, a feeling of guilt or undeservingness.
 It is beyond the scope of this text, but our sense of morals, our sense of self-worth, and other (likely culturally conditioned) psychic needs complicate economically rational play with a notion of emotionally rational play.
-In some meaningful sense, capital-be it money, status, credentials, etc-which is typically used to ground strategic theories like the one in your hands-is merely a means or instrument to accomplishing higher goals like "life satisfaction," "happiness," or "the good life"-and to reify capital as an ends in itself would be to commit the very surrogation mistake (see §4.4 Fetishizing Means, p.
-105).
+In some meaningful sense, capital-be it money, status, credentials, etc-which is typically used to ground strategic theories like the one in your hands-is merely a means or instrument to accomplishing higher goals like "life satisfaction," "happiness," or "the good life"-and to reify capital as an ends in itself would be to commit the very surrogation mistake (see §4.5.
+Fetishizing Means, p.
+117).